Safe Connectivity Maintenance of Underactuated Multi-Agent Networks in Dynamic Oceanic Environments: Simulation Study

 \subsection{Experimental Set-Up}

-We study the effectiveness of different controllers in maneuvering a two-dimensional \ac{ASV} with holonomic actuation of fixed thrust magnitude $\norm{u}= 0.1$ m/s.
-The control input in this context is the thrust angle $\theta$.
-We consider a group of identical $n=30$ \ac{ASV}s with omnidirectional communication capabilities, navigating in strong ocean currents $v(\q, t) \in [0.3 m/s , 2 m/s ]$, where each agent aims to reach a common pre-defined target, so that the group objective can be considered as the flock center reaching the target.
-In the following, we describe the creation of simulation experiments in a realistic, uncertain ocean environment and how we obtain a large set of missions to best illustrate trade-offs between single agent performance and flock connectivity maintenance.
+We study the effectiveness of different controllers in maneuvering a two-dimensional \ac{ASV}, with a thrust angle $\theta$ as a control input.
+The actuation can be assumed holonomic of fixed thrust magnitude $\norm{u}= 0.1$ m/s, as the vessel can turn to a desired $\theta$ within seconds while our sampling times are 10 minutes.
+We consider a group of identical $N=30$ \ac{ASV}s with omnidirectional communication capabilities, navigating in strong ocean currents $v(\q, t) \in [0.3, 2]$ m/s.
+Each single agent's objective is to reach a target region common to all \ac{ASV}s, which could be identified as an ideal seaweed growth region in the context of floating robotic farms \cite{phykos}.
+Next, we detail the creation of an extensive set of missions to illustrate trade-offs between single-agent objectives and flock connectivity maintenance in a realistic ocean environment.

-\paragraph{Realistic Simulation of Ocean Conditions} Inspired by \cite{wiggert_etal_CDC2022}, we focus on the Gulf of Mexico region (Fig. \ref{fig:sampling}), as it presents interesting and challenging currents.
-Moreover, we employ two ocean current data sources, that we refer to as HYCOM \emph{hindcast} \cite{chassignet2009us} and Copernicus hindcast \cite{CopernicusGlobal} that we use as \emph{forecast} for realistic scenarios.
+\paragraph{Realistic Simulation of Ocean Conditions} Inspired by \cite{wiggert_etal_CDC2022}, we focus on the Gulf of Mexico region (Fig. \ref{fig:sampling}), as it presents challenging currents.
+Moreover, we employ two ocean current data sources, which we refer to as HYCOM \emph{hindcasts} \cite{chassignet2009us} and Copernicus hindcasts \cite{CopernicusGlobal} that we use as \emph{forecasts} for realistic scenarios.
 In our context, the ocean forecast data represents predicted currents $\hat{v}_{FC}$ while the hindcast ocean data are true flows $v$.
-The ocean current data and the forecast error introduced are particularly relevant to the multi-time \ac{HJ} reachability controller, as it uses the currents to plan on, which impacts the performance of the time-optimal nominal controller.
-We propose two settings to investigate our approach, namely (a) performance \ac{HJR} planning on \emph{hindcast} and multi-agent simulation on \emph{hindcasts} (HC-HC) and (b) performance \ac{HJR} planning on \emph{forecast} and multi-agent simulation on \emph{hindcasts} (FC-HC).
-The first allows us to assess performance in an idealized setting where true flows are known whilst the second reflects a realistic application in dynamic ocean environments.
+While the forecast error affects the optimality of the performance \ac{mt-HJR} controllers, the advantage of our reactive safety controller design over predictive schemes \cite{carron2023multi, filotheouDecentralizedControlUncertain2018} is that it is not affected by the error on forecasted currents.
+We propose two settings to investigate our approach, namely (a) performance \ac{mt-HJR} planning on \emph{hindcasts} and simulation on \emph{hindcasts} (HC-HC) and (b) performance \ac{mt-HJR} planning on \emph{forecasts} and simulation on \emph{hindcasts} (FC-HC).
+The first allows us to assess performance in an idealized setting where true flows are known, while the second reflects a realistic application in dynamic ocean environments.